pdmdp/Deep-Learning-Hotel-Review-Regression-Project/README.md

 <p align="center">
   ⭐ If you found this project helpful, please consider giving it a star!<br>
   💡 Feel free to fork and adapt for your own learning<br>
-  📚 Check out my other ML projects: <a href="https://github.com/pdmdp/student-depression-project">Student Depression Prediction</a>
+  📚 Check out my other ML project: <a href="https://github.com/pdmdp/student-depression-project">Student Depression Prediction</a>
 </p>

 ---